VWeiTech/my-website/docs/AWS/AWS-SAA/AWS-SAA-EN/wrong-problem-collection.md

 - The AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all your Amazon Virtual Private Clouds, and you can then use domain list rules to block HTTP or HTTPS traffic to domains identified as low-reputation, or that are known or suspected to be associated with malware or botnets.
+- AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits and bots that may affect availability, compromise security, or consume excessive resources.
+It is designed to protect your applications from malicious traffic, not your VPC.

 - Amazon Redshift is better suited for analytical queries and is not optimized for real-time sentiment analysis.
 This solution introduces higher costs and complexity compared to using Amazon Comprehend and DynamoDB.